What are voluntary contributions?

 For more information about the current limits for concessional and non-concessional contributions visit the ATO’s page on contribution caps.

 ^ You can check how you are sitting against the caps via your account online.
 Your online account only shows contributions to your UniSuper account.
-If you’ve made contributions to other super funds, the money will count towards your limits for the financial year.
 Contact your other fund or the ATO for more information.

-Our super consultants are here to help you understand your superannuation and your current contributions before 30 June.
+Our super consultants1 are here to help you understand your superannuation and your current contributions before 30 June.

 Estimate your super balance at retirement